Bruce-A-R/SQRT_Project/SQRT Software/README.md

 This file contains all the SQRT mission software.
 Code is updated as of 11/4/2026.

-A directory of files and longer files descriptions are below.
+A directory of files and a list of file descriptions are below.

 ## Directory